Week Fifty-Two: Cyrch a Chwta

 Meet the Cyrch a Chwta

-It’s poetic in a way that the final form of this challenge would be a Welsh one.
+It’s both fitting and fortunate that the final form of this challenge is a Welsh one.
 Way back in June of 2019 (what seems like a lifetime ago.
 Thanks, COVID!)
 I featured the Gwawdodyn in my very first post.
-I’m never one to be shy about picking favorites, and I find the poetic forms from Wales and Ireland a true delight to the ear and the soul.
-There are many similarities between the forms of these Celtic nations (alliteration, intricate rhyme schemes, near impossible-to-pronounce names) and these forms, with their lively musicality, have been been a joy to work with.
+I’m never shy about picking favorites, and I find the poetic forms from Wales and Ireland a true delight to the ear and the soul.
+There are many similarities between the forms of these Celtic nations (alliteration, intricate rhyme schemes, tongue-twisting names) and these forms, with their lively musicality, are always a joy to work with.
 Other Welsh forms included in this challenge were: the Cywydd llosgyrnog (Week 8), and the Clogynarch (Week 21).

 Key Features of the Cyrch a Chwta

-Form: Features any number of eight-line syllables (octets)
+Structure: Features any number of eight-line stanzas (octets)

 Rhyme: